BSMP-Coders/intermediate-storytelling-with-ai/lesson-2.3/README.md

 ## 🚀 Getting Started

+Understand the data values: Is it Qualitative or Quantitative?
+Qualitative data, which is descriptive and often expressed in words.
+Quantitative data, which is numerical and can be divided into discrete and continuous subcategories.

+Under the Pro Tips, added this reference at the end:
+Data visualization chart usages: https://ft-interactive.github.io/visual-vocabulary/

 When diving into data analysis, there's a mental checklist seasoned analysts instinctively run through—like muscle memory.
 Here's a refined list of pro tips to sharpen your analysis and spot insights that others might miss:

 🧹 1.
 Start with a Clean Sweep